 Tablet punch sticking is a costly problem in production.
-It often appears unexpectedly at a late stage and can be difficult to solve.
+Tablet adhesion often appears unexpectedly at a late stage and can be difficult to solve.

-Using an adhesion punch specifically designed for this application, Merlin has developed a world leading test to accurately quantify punch adhesion, enabling scientists to understand the causes of sticking.
+Using an adhesion punch specifically designed for this application, Merlin has developed a world leading test to provide accurate punch adhesion measurement, enabling scientists to understand the causes of sticking and tablet adhesion.

 The tests can be used to quantify the risk of sticking of new formulations or to troubleshoot solutions for existing products.

 Merlin has three ways of measuring tablet sticking to quantify adhesion.

 For more information about punch adhesion, get in touch today by completing our online contact form here, by emailing firstname.lastname@example.org, or by calling +44(0)1509 860 222.

 Each measures sticking in a different way.
 Different modes of sticking respond to different potential solutions.